Sarasota Kayak Tours (A Complete Guide + Best Tips!)

 Though there are a few different companies that offer kayaking through the Sarasota mangrove tunnels, we choose to book our experiences through Kayaking SRQ.

-Owned and operated by Florida natives, the staff and crew at Kayaking SRQ are dedicated to providing you a safe and enjoyable experience, as well as guarantee a great time!
+Owned and operated by Florida natives to the Sarasota area, the staff and crew at Kayaking SRQ are dedicated to providing you with a safe and enjoyable experience, as well as guarantee a great time!

 Make a Reservation